-6.11.1 A component space characterised as an elevated terrace truncating the Killtime valley and which is divided between lawn and pond.
+6.11.1 A component space characterised as an elevated terrace truncating the Killtime valley and which is divided between lawn and pond (Plates 20a and b).
 Both elements contribute to the sense of space to compliment the Leoni Palladian design for the south front.
 The boundaries of the space are the Dutch Garden to the west, the Park of Hampers, Calves Croft, and the Lime Avenue to the south and Killtime to the east.